takumayumi/vuefolio/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://raw.githubusercontent.com/takumayumi/Vue-Portfolio/main/LICENSE) file for more details.

 ## Contact

-For any questions or feedback, please open an issue on the GitHub repository.
+For any questions or feedback, please open an issue on this repository.